e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase.ms.sp0           [MS] (only for mixed mode observations)
 ```

 First, `inbase.ms` is removed if present (`inbase` is the parameter in inputs file).
 All files ending in .fits or .FITS in the folder `fits_path` are considered for importing and will be merged.
 The logger shows which files have been found.
 Several CASA tasks are executed: `importfitsidi` is executed with `constobsid=True, scanreindexgap_s=15.0`.
+The dataset can be averaged in time at this point by setting the `run_importfits = n` with n > 1.
+The dataset will be averaged with a timebin of `n`.

 Then `uvfix` with option `reuse=False` is run to correct UVW values and the output MS replaces `inbase.ms`.
 Then `flagdata` with `mode='manual',autocorr=True` to remove autocorrelations.
 Finally, `listobs` is run and a new listobs file is created in `inbase.ms.listobs.txt`.

 At this point, the pipeline checks if the observations were observed in mixed mode.
 If so, the spectral spws will be split and `inbase.ms` will contain only the continuum data (broadband, low spectral resolution).
 The high resolution spw will be splitted in new MS ending with sp0, sp1, etc.